Welcome to our Farming Resilience Page

 - Download our Routine Template here to help keep structure on your day.

 - Download our Ten Tips for Supporting Mental Health during COVID-19 here.

 Family Peer Support Workers can offer emotional support, information and practical tips on navigating mental health services.
 Contact the Office for Mental Health Engagement & Recovery or one of the network of recovery education services across Ireland for more info.
 The Recovery Colleges are also providing a range of online classes and group supports at the moment.

 The Five Ways to Wellbeing

-This week we are going to focus on the Five Ways to Wellbeing which is an evidenced base strategy for wellbeing developed by the New Economics Foundation.
+The Five Ways to Wellbeing is an evidenced based strategy for wellbeing developed by the New Economics Foundation.

 It is interesting to note that the NEF developed these Five Ways in response to the economic downturn.
 This was a time when individuals, families, business, communities suffered in those tough economic years.